makerjawn/oneKey/README.md

 Variations
 ----------------
 **Vinyl Cut Copper Tape**

 ![oneKey Vinyl](https://farm8.staticflickr.com/7570/16070411717_2fd34ab9fd_m.jpg)

 This build requres soldering and takes an hour to construct.
 The tape can be tricky to adhere to a substrate, but for all intents and purposes IT WORKS!

+Requires the installation of the Digispark Arduino IDE to code.

 **PCB(REV.1)**
 ![PCB](https://i.imgur.com/8pCERxd.png)
 ![PCB2](https://i.imgur.com/VneJiBF.png)

 Looking to make a PCB kit, currently waiting for PCB to be milled.
 See the Eagle Schematics and Board files in Hardware.

 **Quick-build(Still in Development)**